-Historically, we have aimed to complement our underwriting results with a non-traditional investment approach in order to achieve higher rates of return over the long term than reinsurance companies that employ more traditional investment strategies.
+We aim to complement our underwriting results with a non-traditional investment approach in order to achieve higher rates of return over the long term than reinsurance companies that exclusively employ more traditional investment strategies.
 Our investment portfolio is managed according to a value-oriented philosophy, in which our investment advisor takes long positions in perceived undervalued securities and short positions in perceived overvalued securities.
-During the second quarter of 2019, A.M.
-Best revised its rating outlook of the Company's subsidiaries' Financial Strength Rating of A- (Excellent) from "stable" to "negative."
-The Company's Board of Directors has initiated a strategic review to address the risk of a downgrade.
-Additionally, to reduce volatility near-term, the Company has de-risked its investment portfolio.
-As of the date of this Annual Report, the majority of our investable assets are held in cash and short-term treasuries which we expect to maintain until the strategic review is complete.

-Because our portfolio will evolve in response to market conditions and underwriting opportunities, period-to-period comparisons of our underwriting results may not be meaningful.
-In addition, our historical investment results may not necessarily be indicative of future performance.
+Because we seek to capitalize on favorable market conditions and opportunities, period-to-period comparisons of our underwriting results may not be meaningful.
+Also, our historical investment results are not necessarily indicative of future performance.
 Due to the nature of our reinsurance and investment strategies, our operating results will likely fluctuate from period to period.